ChugR/solar-lat/README.md

 > python twilight.py --date 2019.06.21 --show-day --polar

 ![Example day-view --polar plot](images/twilight_day_171_lat-42.6_polar.png "Twilight --polar day-view from 42.6 degrees north")

+#### Polar day view video at the equator 0.0° latitide

+[Video](https://youtu.be/3UIs0npbElM) showing every polar day-view for an observer on the equator.
+To me this is the most interesting video.

+#### Polar day view video at 42° N latitide

+[Video](https://youtu.be/3UIs0npbElM) showing every polar day-view for an observer on 42° N latitide.

 # Installation